Politics of the Pitcairn Islands: Attorney General of the Pitcairn Islands

 The Attorney General of the Pitcairn Islands is appointed under Section 35 of the Pitcairn Islands Constitution and serves as the principal legal adviser to the government of Pitcairn for a set term.
 Initially, the Attorney General was referred to as the Legal Adviser.
 The Attorney General's powers and responsibilities include handling criminal matters, drafting Pitcairn ordinances, and revising and publishing any laws that pertain to the country.

 Legislative branch

 The Pitcairn Islands have a unicameral Island Council (10 seats: the Mayor and the Chairman of the Island Council both hold membership ex officio; 4 elected by popular vote; 1 co-opted by the Chairman and the 4 other elected members; 2 appointed by the Governor including the Island Secretary (ex officio); the tenth seat is reserved for a Commissioner (non-resident) who liaises between the Council and the Governor.
 Except for the Mayor, who has a three-year term, and the Island Secretary, whose term is indefinite, members serve one-year terms.

-Last elections were held on 12 November 2013.

 Elections are held every two years for councillors and deputy mayor and every three years for the mayor.
 Before a change in the Constitution, elections were held every year on 24 December.
 There are no political parties on the islands.